-PROCEDURES FOR COMPLEX CHAPTER 11 CASES IN THE EASTERN DISTRICT OF VIRGINIA (Effective April 26 February 15, 2021 2022)
+PROCEDURES FOR COMPLEX CHAPTER 11 CASES IN THE EASTERN DISTRICT OF VIRGINIA AS REVISED ON JANUARY 31, 2022 (Effective April 26 February 15, 2021 2022)

-Pursuant to section 105(d)(2) of Title 11 of the United States Code (the "Bankruptcy Code"), unless otherwise ordered by the Court, these procedures (the "Chapter 11 Procedures") shall apply to the administration of the following (collectively, the "Chapter 11 Cases"):
+Pursuant to section 105(d)(2) of Title 11 of the United States Code (the "Bankruptcy Code"), unless otherwise ordered by the Court, these procedures (the "Chapter 11 Procedures") shall apply to the administration of chapter 11 cases, other than cases involving single asset real estate, in which the total debt owed by the debtors exceeds \$7.5 million ("Chapter 11 Cases").
+These Chapter 11 Procedures shall also apply to Chapter 11 Cases that meet the foregoing criteria and are initiated by the filing of an involuntary petition under section 303 of the Bankruptcy Code.